-Breathing Space is a new scheme that gives applicants time to take steps towards managing their debt by:
+Breathing Space is a scheme that gives applicants time to take steps towards managing their debt by:

 There are 2 options available under this scheme:

 This option is available to any resident with a qualifying debt who meets the eligibility criteria.